Green-Software-Foundation/if/docs/How to write impls.md

 The models are designed to be composable, but they each have specific input requirements that must be met in order for the models to run correctly.
 For example, teh `teads-curve` model requires `tdp` to be available in the `impl`.
 If it is not there, the model cannot use it to calculate `e-cpu`.
 You can refer to the [individual model documentation](../docs/implementations/Readme.md) to see the parameters and return values for each model.

 it is also possible to leapfrog some models if you have access to high-level data.
 For example, perhaps you already know the energy being used by your CPU.
-In this case, there is no need to run `teads-curve`, you can simply provide `e-cpu` as an `observation` and omit `teads-curve` from the model pipeline.
+In this case, there is no need to run `teads-curve`, you can simply provide `e-cpu` as an `input` and omit `teads-curve` from the model pipeline.

 We have deliberately made the models modular and composable so that you can be creative in developing new plugins to replace those provided as part of IEF.